 The city’s best vegetarian restaurants provide you with top tier service, wonderfully flavoursome food and a no-compromise attitude to fresh and innovative cuisine.

-The stereotype that vegetarian or vegan food can be boring couldn’t be further from the truth and, as this awakening continues to grow, it’s time to sample the highest quality of vegetarian food that Melbourne has to offer.
+The stereotype that vegetarian or vegan food is often rather ‘boring’ couldn’t be further from the truth.
+It’s time to demolish this myth and embrace the remarkable quality of vegetarian food that Melbourne has to offer.

-This cafe is focused on all things ‘health’.
+This cafe is focused on all things ‘healthy’.
 The bright green matcha lattes and vast selection of drool-inspiring smoothies is coupled with a variety of options on a vegan menu.

 A soy chicken burger, a poached ‘egg’, creamy gnocchi, and other tantalising alternatives make this vegetarian restaurant an interesting choice.
 If you’re looking for the best vegetarian restaurants in Melbourne, you can’t go past this one.